cubiclesoft/sso-server/docs/upgrade.md

 * Upload the 'client' files to every client installation's directory.
 Again, it is safe to overwrite existing files.
 * Test each client to make sure nothing broke during the upgrade.

 And that's it.
-If you encounter any problems upgrading, visit the [forums](http://barebonescms.com/forums/forumdisplay.php?fid=2).
+If you encounter any problems upgrading, open an issue on the issue tracker.

 Minor Version Upgrades
 ----------------------